Page 1 of 7

 Step five: Lay them down

-Your newborn should always sleep on her back.
+Your newborn should always sleep on their back.
 While it might seem uncomfortable to you, it’s the safest way for a baby to sleep.
-Don’t worry, she won&;t mind.
+Don’t worry, they won&;t mind.

 Make sure that there are no pillows, blankets, stuffed animals, or loose sheets in the crib.
 For safe newborn sleep, all you should have in the crib is a mattress and a fitted sheet.